use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 ### Project Details

-**[Orig]** We expect the teams to already have a solid idea about the project expected final state.
-Therefore, we ask the teams to submit (where relevant):

 #### Application Structure
 This section lists and describes the structure of the end-to-end application.
 The application is composed from: